payetools/Payetools/README.md

 - Compliance with National Minimum/Living Wage regulations

 It is a work in progress.
 The code passes HMRC tests for income tax and National Insurance, with the exception of two-weekly payrolls, where there is a small mismatch.

+Tests are based on 2022-2023 tax year rates and thresholds.
+Tests for 2023-2024 will be added shortly.

+### Documentation
+The source code is annotated with XML comments which will be used as the source material for API documentation.
+The plan is to generate a complete set of document using DocFx but there are some issues with that software at this time.
+In any event documentation will be released during Q2 2023.

 ### Releases
 The plan is to build and release the Paytools.Core libraries on a regular basis and to publish all supported modules via Nuget.
 The first such publication is planned for April 2023.